ljvmiranda921/ljvmiranda921.github.io/life/_posts/2025-10-28-grad-school-apps.md

 _From left to right (2021---2022): view from my condo when I was working from home in McKinley Hill, the Brandenburg gate during the ExplosionAI meet-up at Berlin, my mechanical keyboard._
 {: style="text-align: center;"}

-At Ai2, I was fortunate to be mentored by several good researchers as a pre-doc.
+My time at Ai2 as a pre-doc was incredibly formative.
-Ai2 is a great place, and my experience there shaped my research interests and introduced me to several role models I aspire to emulate as I grow into this career.
+Working alongside experienced researchers gave me a clearer picture of what academic research entailed and helped me identify the qualities I wanted to develop in myself as I grow into this career.
-I was also lucky to be part of big collaborative efforts such as the [T&uuml;lu 3](https://allenai.org/papers/tulu-3-report.pdf) and [OLMo 2](https://allenai.org/olmo) projects.
+Aside from doing independent work, I was also lucky to be part of large collaborative projects like [T&uuml;lu 3](https://allenai.org/papers/tulu-3-report.pdf) and [OLMo 2](https://allenai.org/blog/olmo2) which gave me hands-on experience with frontier model post-training.
-I worked a lot on scaling our preference datasets, which resulted in significant performance gains in our models&mdash;a contribution I'm proud to have accomplished last year.

 <div style="display: flex; justify-content: center;">
 <img src="/assets/png/grad-school/library.png" width="220" style="border: 2px solid black; margin: 0 5px;">